 April 1, 2007

-I’m not quite sure why I decided that covered bridges would be MQ-worthy, but I did and there I was staring at an unused bridge in semi-rural Connecticut with my wife, son, and friend of CTMQ, Becky – not sure what our next move was.
-We had just come from the nearby Chatham Historical Society Museum and were eager for some more MQ action.
+So there I was, staring at an unused bridge in semi-rural Connecticut with my wife, son, and friend, Becky – not sure what our next move was.
+We had just come from the nearby Chatham Historical Society Museum and were eager for some more CTMQ action.
 It was rather brisk and gray and, well… there really isn’t a whole heck of a lot to do.

 I’d recommend a picnic down on the river bank in warmer weather maybe, and the family who was fishing seemed to be enjoying themselves for the most part.
 Truth be told, so were we.
 The Comstock is a rather handsome bridge – Becky even knows a now-married couple that got engaged at this very spot – not quite the Steve/Hoang story on top of Mount Royal overlooking Montreal, but hey, whatever works, right?
 We walked up to the bridge and soaked in the scenery.
 Nice.